 When someone clicks the Manage Preferences tag in an email, and that email was sent specifically to a list, the manage preferences tag will lead to the preferences page you've customized for that specific list.

 If someone clicks the Manage Preferences tag in an email, and that email was sent to a segment, or was part of a behavior-triggered flow, the manage preferences link will lead to the preferences page within your default email forms.

 Default email forms give your contacts a way to adjust how they engage with your emails beyond a specific list.
 Since the action of subscribing only exists in the context of a list, there is no default subscribe page.

 There is, however, a default preferences page and a default unsubscribe page.
 You will want to ensure that a default preferences page has all of the same data collection fields as the preferences page for your main newsletter list.

-Navigate to your default preferences page by clicking on the Preferences Pages tab in your account, clicking View All Pages > Preferences Page.
+Navigate to your default preferences page by clicking on the Preferences Pages tab in your account and clicking Preferences.

 Segment Your Newsletter List

 Once you start collecting detailed information about your subscribers, you can use the segment builder to create dynamic lists based on this information.
 When someone provides information through a signup form, this information automatically gets added to his/her Klaviyo profile as a custom property based on the fields you've added to your form.

 In the example below, you can see that we've created a Chocolate Lovers segment based on the custom property "Fav_Candy" and the preference value "Chocolate."